website

 Whey and Casein

-Whey and casein protein is derived from animals, actually cow's milk, so are animal-based protein powders.
-They are both a by-product of the cheese and yoghurt manufacturing process with about 80% being casein and 20% being whey.
+Whey and Casein proteins are derived from animals, actually cow's milk, so are animal-based protein powders.
+They are both by-products of the cheese and yoghurt manufacturing process, with about 80% being Casein and 20% being Whey.

-Animal proteins are the most complete proteins with higher levels of essential and non-essential amino acids.
-If you are into anything that involves muscles, animal protein might just be the choice for you.
+Animal proteins are the most complete, with higher levels of all the essential amino acids (EAAs).
+If you are into anything that involves muscles, animal protein can be the optimal choice.

-Whey proteins can then be either Concentrate, Isolate, or Hydrolysed which relates to filtering undertaken and the resulting amount of protein in each one.
+Whey proteins can then be either Concentrate, Isolate, or Hydrolysed, which relates to the filtration process and the resulting protein content in each.

-Concentrate has around 80% protein, Isolate after undergoing additional processes have around 90% plus protein, and Hydrolysed is broken down further with heat or enzymes for easier digestion.
+Concentrate has around 80% protein; Isolate, after undergoing additional processes, has around 90% protein; and Hydrolysed is broken down further with heat or enzymes for easier digestion.

 The higher the % protein, the lower the carbs and fats.
 Whey protein generally absorbs quicker than a casein protein which can take 4-5 hours to absorb.